C. T. K. Chari: Career

 CTK was contributing scholarly articles to scientific magazines and journals even before he got his doctorate or before becoming a professor at MCC.
 His first paper – ‘An Epistemological approach to the special theory of relativity' was published by Mind in April 1937.
 Towards the end of 1952 he started to work on his doctoral thesis - 'On some spatial representations of time and their significance for problem of precognition'.
 His supervisor was Professor Parthasarathy (Major) and in 1953, his thesis was sent to a board of three judges that included Sir Karl Popper at University of London.
 He was awarded his PhD with top honors, something that was widely expected.
 At the same time the university allowed him to convert his BA (Honors) degree to be an MA degree.

 By 1958, he was appointed the Head of the Department of Philosophy.
 From then to his retirement in 1969, he and his family lived at Staff Bungalow 15 (behind Bishop Heber Hall) on the Madras Christian College Campus at Tambaram.
+He also was the acting head of the department of Philosophy until 1971.
 Following his retirement, he continued as a (University Grants Commission) professor until 1976.
-He also was the acting head of the department of Philosophy until 1971.
 The family moved outside the college campus to a house which they called 'The Cloister' where CTK and Mythili lived out the remainder of their lives.